 Bailey, GOTR El Paso: GOTR El Paso is supported almost 100% by the Junior League of El Paso (JL El Paso) and its membership.
 As such, when we opened our council, it was important that our chapter was fully invested in supporting this responsibility.
 Deanee Adams (president of JL El Paso at the time) and Erin Miller (VP of admin of JL El Paso) were the champions of bringing GOTR to El Paso.
 Setting us up for success, they pulled the hundreds of emails, texts, and napkin scribbles into action.
 The steering committee also helped us get us into school(s).
 Then and now, even though we are entirely volunteer-operated, we delegate responsibilities for PR, recruitment, merchandise, etc., amongst our committee.
 To this day, we maintain a continuous line of communication with the team that initially brought GOTR to El Paso.

-Bailey (last person on the right) and GOTR El Paso’s founding members embracing togetherness at the 5K.
+Bailey (last person on the right) and GOTR El Paso’s founding members embracing togetherness.

 Megan, GOTR Snohomish County: Our journey would not have been possible without the incredible support of many awesome people over the years.
 Our founding board members, including Kerry Richter, board chair, were critical to our launch and early success in our community.
 Board members helped write grants, solicit donations and sponsorships, stuff team bins, organize the 5K, and more.
 It was all hands on deck for the first year.
 This group helped us grow from 40 kids in our first season to 125 in our second.
 They also understood early that building a sustainable organization included paid staff.
 This work set the stage for our focus on employee compensation and supportive organizational culture.

-Megan (in rainbow tutu) and her talented team bringing positive energy and big smiles at a sunny 5K Celebration.
+Megan (in rainbow tutu) and her talented team bringing positive energy and big smiles to a sunny 5K Celebration.

 What comes to mind when you reflect on the journey and the impact of starting a new council?